Countdown: Inspiration4 Mission to Space: Conception and announcement

+The project began in January 2021.

 Promotion and release

 SpaceX founder Elon Musk used social media to urge his followers to watch the Netflix series.
 On the day of Inspiration4's launch, he also used Twitter to urge his followers to tune into the Netflix YouTube channel to watch the launch of the historic mission.

 The first four episodes were released for streaming on schedule, airing 6 and 13 September 2021.
 The final episode was released on 30 September and captured the Inspiration4 crew's launch, orbital activities, and successful return to Earth.